Publication Date: July 1, 2017

 Sickened, I turned, the weight of my pain a millstone on my heart.

-In memory, a tiny girl sat on a stool before me as I combed her long hair.
-It now hung to the middle of her back, defiled by scissors or knife.
+My mind flashed a memory.
+A tiny girl sat on a stool before me as I combed her long hair.
+It now hung to the middle of her back, defiled by scissors or hand axe.
 Lights jumped and glittered from jeweled braids.
 She wore no head cover.

 I looked toward heaven, grateful my parents joined their ancestors long ago.